Freedom89/yxkd/_posts/gatech/ga_notes/2024-10-25-gt-ga-notes-np.md

 Notice we have no contradicting literal in this set since we added edges between $x_i, \bar{x_i}$ so we can never include $x_i$ and a $\bar{x_i}$ in an independent set.
 Therefore we never attempt to set $x_i$ to be true and false at the same time.
 So this assignment we constructed corresponds to a valid assignment.

-So we taken an independent set of size at least $g% and we construct a satisfying assignment.
+So we taken an independent set of size at least $g$ and we construct a satisfying assignment.

 This proves that a reduction from 3SAT to independent set is correct and it shows how to take an independent set and construct a satisfying assignment.
 And if there is no independent set of size at least $g$ then there is no satisfying assignment.